Federal Pell Grant

 Students may not receive the Federal Pell Grant funds from more than one school at a time.

-- You are not eligible to receive a Federal Pell Grant if you are incarcerated
+You may not be eligible if you are incarcerated

 Award Amounts Depends On